 Life’s charming photo spreads promoted the Kennedy family’s mystique throughout John F. Kennedy’s years in the Senate and the White House.

-At the time, a play called Camelot was running on Broadway.
+At the time, a play called Camelot appeared on Broadway.
 Jackie focused on the ending lyrics of an Alan Jay Lerner song from the play.
-She told White, "The lines he loved to hear were: ‘Don't let it be forgot, that once there was a spot, for one brief shining moment that was known as Camelot’."
+She told White, “The lines he loved to hear were: ‘Don’t let it be forgot, that once there was a spot, for one brief shining moment that was known as Camelot’.”

 White dictated a thousand-word story later that night to his editors at Life magazine from the servants’ quarters at the Kennedy compound.
-The editors objected to some of the Camelot lines as overwrought.
+The editors then objected to some of the Camelot lines as overwrought.

-Jackie objected to the changes, and the Life editors complied with her wishes.
+But Jackie objected to the changes, and the Life editors complied with her wishes.

 White died on May 15, 1986.